balderdashy/sails-docs/reference/websockets/resourceful-pubsub/publishAdd.md

 > + Be sure and check `req.isSocket === true` before passing in `req` to refer to the requesting socket.
 If used, the provided `req` must be from a socket request, not just any old HTTP request.
 > + This method works much in the same way as [`.message()`](http://sailsjs.org/documentation/reference/web-sockets/resourceful-pub-sub/message)-- it just represents a more specific use case and has a few special features as described above.
 For more conceptual background, see the overview on [resourceful pubsub](http://sailsjs.org/documentation/reference/web-sockets/resourceful-pub-sub).
 > + If you are using [Sails' blueprint API](http://sailsjs.org/documentation/reference/blueprint-api), this resourceful pubsub method is called automatically by built-in code within the blueprints hook in Sails core.
 The cleanest way to customize this, or any other behavior bundled in a blueprint API, is to override it with a custom action.
-> + If you are looking for information about the `noReverse` flag, see the documentation for `publishUpdate`.
-In general, you should not have to set this argument unless you are writing your own implementation of `publishAdd` for a model.

 <docmeta name="displayName" value=".publishAdd()">